j-escartin/UI-ABC-Jobs/README.md

 ## Experience from the Project

-- Able to design a command line application using Java.
-- Defined basic algorithms to carry out database operations and outline the process of programming a web application.
-- Showed knowledge of procedural, object orientated and event-driven programming.
-- Implemented an application using IntelliJ or Eclipse.
-- Determined the debugging process and explain the importance of a coding standard.
-- Conducted unit testing and develop technical documentation.

-## Tools and Platforms

 - Execute the UX Design Process
 - Design a prototype in any prototyping tools like Axure Rp
-- Conduct Usability Testing for the Prototype.
+- Conduct Usability Testing for the Prototype

+## Tools and Platforms

+- Axure Rp Tool
+- MS Word
+- MS Excel
+- Web Browser

 ## Result